fseidl-gdit/SL-Cloud/README.md

 ### Account Creation
 To be able to use our platform, researchers first need to have a Google registered email, a Google Cloud account and have created a Google Project.
+How to set up the accounts can be found  [ISB-CGC Quick Start Guide](https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowToGetStartedonISB-CGC.html)

-//They can connect the ISB-CGC to their project to be able to use the tables available in ISB-CGC database (Getting isb-cgc-bq dataset is a requirement to run DAISY //pipeline).
+#They can connect the ISB-CGC to their project to be able to use the tables available in ISB-CGC database (Getting isb-cgc-bq dataset is a requirement to run DAISY #pipeline).
 How to use ISB-CGC is explained in detail by videos and notebooks on  [https://isb-cgc.appspot.com]([https://isb-cgc.appspot.com).

 ### Accessing SL Resource